poiug07/poiug07/README.md

-### Hi there 👋
+### Hello

-I am Assan Kozhin.
+I am Assan.
 Currently studying CS at City University of Hong Kong.
 Learning most of the time.

+Currently Quantitative Developer Intern.

-Some of my work(previous internship) [poiug07vsys](https://github.com/poiug07vsys).
+Previously interned as Backend Developer(Core/Backend Team).
+Some of my work there is open-source projects: [poiug07vsys](https://github.com/poiug07vsys).

 <!--
 **poiug07/poiug07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.